hknd23/idcempy/docs/idcempy_tutorial.rst

 The Standard Ordered Probit (OP) model
 --------------------------------------

-The package also includes a function that allows you to estimate a standard Ordered Probit (OP) model.
+The package also includes :func:`zmiopc.opmod` that estimates a standard Ordered Probit (OP) model.
-The OP model does not account for neither "zero inflation" not "middle inflation," so it does not have a split-probit stage.
+The OP model does not account for "zero inflation" or "middle inflation," so it does not have a split-probit stage.

-We first import the required libraries, set up the package and import the dataset:
+First, import the required libraries and data:

 .. testcode::
    # Import the necessary libraries and package